 - 2 Tbspfull cream milk powder

 At home, you can combine all the ingredients into a resealable drinking thermos or bottle.
 Before you start your hike, add the water to the bottle and shake well.
 Let the smoothie stand for at least five minutes to let the ingredients rehydrate.
 Then, shake again and drink up!

-While this power hiking breakfast recipe requires a little more gear and cooking at the campsite, you’ll be starting your morning off right with this delicious, hearty chorizo frittata.
-It contains over 30 grams of protein, less than 500 calories, and it’s perfect before a long day of endless trails or uphill trekking.
-You can also add any extra vegetables or herbs to our recipe!
+Yes, some power hiking breakfast recipes require a little more gear and cooking at the campsite.
+This is one of them, but don’t worry because you’ll be starting your morning off right with this delicious, hearty chorizo frittata.
+It contains over 30 grams of protein, less than 500 calories and it’s perfect before a long day of endless trails or uphill trekking.
+You can also add any extra vegetables or herbs to our recipe.